 An immigrant can apply for CAPI only if his or her income is below the CAPI monthly amount.
 The applicant should not have resources exceeding $2,000.
 In case of a couple, the resources must not exceed $3,000 for a couple.

 In order to apply for CAPI, one has to contact local country welfare department.
 Since CAPI requires to determine eligibility through Eligibility Worker (EW), applications are only entertained through relevant Country Welfare Office.

-Once an immigrant has qualified for CAPI, he or she will receive monthly cash assistance.
+Once an immigrant has qualified for CAPI, they will receive monthly cash assistance.
 The amount will be $10 less than a standard SSI/SSP payment for single while $20 less for couples.
-In order to get more information on CAPI, you can contact your local office or call Social Security Administration at (800) 772 - 1212.
+In order to get more information on CAPI, you can contact your local office or call Social Security Administration at (800)-772-1213.
 You can also read State regulations governing CAPI by clicking this link.

 Further information can be attainted by clicking here.